When it comes to getting more traffic, attention and higher rankings, there is one concept that is starting to have a huge impact on those goals.

 Tactic #9: Bribe your followers

-You can easily increase the likelihood your content will get shared if you pay off your followers.
+You can easily increase the likelihood of your content getting shared if you pay off your followers.
 But how do you do this without going broke?

 Give away free content.